tekknolagi/isdt/index.md

 ### Week 12, Lecture 1: Continuous integration (Testing 5)

 1. Tests should be run on trunk and change requests.
-2. Introduction to GitHub Actions[e] and writing manifests.
+2. Introduction to GitHub Actions and writing manifests.
 (Survey: SourceHut builds?)
 3. How can you test CI itself?
 Continuously monitor?
 Who watches the watcher?